 The ICOUK website photo upload may not accept photo sizes greater than 5 MB each, in which case you may submit the report without the photo and email it (or a Google/One Drive shared link) to the address stated on our online Contact Us form.
 Please contact us via SMS/WhatsApp if any problems ASAP.

-The winning prize for any monthly Hilal Photo will be either a "Collins Stargazing: Beginners guide to astronomy (Royal Observatory Greenwich)" book or one of the ICOUK Merchandise on the Donate page) and for the Holy month of Ramadan, it will be a pair of Astronomy Binoculars (10x50), InShaAllah.
+The winning prize for any monthly Hilal Photo will be either a "Collins Moongazing: Beginner’s guide to exploring the Moon (Royal Observatory Greenwich)" book or one of the ICOUK Merchandise on the Donate page) and for the Holy month of Ramadan, it will be a pair of Astronomy Binoculars (10x50), InShaAllah.

 The runners-up may claim an ICOUK keyring on the Donate page.
 We reserve the right to provide an alternative/equivalent value of the prize in unforeseen circumstances.